Magnetic field draping around clumpy high-velocity clouds in galactic halo: Comparison of clouds evolved in various environments

-We present the density profiles of each clump along the $x$-axis in panel (b).
-The solid line shows the median density at a given location $x$ in each clump and the shaded area encloses $68\%$ of the distribution.
-Here, we determine the head-tail structure as a density profile that decreases with increasing x.
-Low density clumps are located further away from the cloud's head which demonstrates that the entire cloud system has a head-tail morphology When focusing on clumps located close to the main body ($x\lsim1.5\,\rm kpc$), even individual clumps show the head-tail profile, whereas there is no such clear trend among the clumps further away ($x\gsim1.5\,\rm kpc$).
-This is because the efficiency of ram pressure stripping as well as the growth of Kelvin-Helmholtz instability depend on the relative velocity between a clump and the surrounding halo gas.

-In panel (c) of Fig. \ref{fig:fiducial_clumps}, we show the relative $x$-velocity between the clumps and the surrounding gas (i.e., $v_{\rm rel} = v_{\rm halo} - v_{\rm x, clump}$, where $v_{\rm x, clump}$ is the median $x$-direction velocity of a clump) as a function of the median density of a clump.
+In panel (b) of Fig. \ref{fig:fiducial_clumps}, we show the relative $x$-velocity between the clumps and the surrounding gas (i.e., $v_{\rm rel} = v_{\rm halo} - v_{\rm x, clump}$, where $v_{\rm x, clump}$ is the median $x$-direction velocity of a clump in the frame of the simulation domain) as a function of the median density of a clump.
 We only consider the $x$-direction velocity here since the transverse velocity is almost negligible.
-Each circle corresponds to a clump and the size of the circles is proportional to the median passive scalar tracer ($0<=C<=1$) where $C=0$ means that all the cold gas has condensed from hot gas while $C=1$ means that all the cold gas was part of the initial cloud.
+Each circle corresponds to a clump and the size of the circles is proportional to the median passive scalar tracer value within a clump ($0<=C<=1$) where $C=0$ means that all the cold gas has condensed from hot gas while $C=1$ means that all the cold gas was part of the initial cloud.
 See equation \ref{eq:tracer} for the definition of $C$.
 There is a clear deceleration throughout the extent of the cloud with the velocity gradient of about $130\,\rm km s^{-1}$ over $1.5\,\rm kpc$ across the $x$-direction.
-The three head clumps have the relative velocities around $140\,\rm km s^{-1}$.
+The three head clumps have relative velocities around $140\,\rm km s^{-1}$.
 Compared to the initial velocity field where the halo gas is moving at $v_{\rm halo}=200\,\rm km s^{-1}$ and the cloud is static with respect to the simulation domain, these clumps are moving at $\sim70\%$ of their initial velocity and experiencing only half of the initial ram pressure along the $x$-axis considering that the magnitude of ram pressure is proportional to the square of the relative velocity ($P_{\rm ram} = \rho_{\rm halo}v_{\rm rel}^{\rm 2}$).